courtlyncodes/glowgetter/README.md

 To begin using Glow Getter, please follow the instructions below:

 ### Option 1: Use the Emulator
-To test the application without any setup, use our deployed emulator.
-[Click here to access the emulator](https://shorturl.at/mssZA) and start your Glow Getter journey.
+To test the application without any setup, use the deployed emulator.
+[Click here to access the emulator](https://shorturl.at/mssZA) and explore the app.

 ### Option 2: Fork and Run with Android Studio
 For those who are comfortable with technical setups, you can fork the Glow Getter repository and run it using Android Studio.
 Follow these steps:

 1. Fork the Repository: Visit our GitHub page and fork the Glow Getter repository to your account.
-2. Clone the Repository: Open your terminal and execute: ```git clone https://github.com/your-username/glow-getter.git```
+2. Clone the Repository: Open your terminal and execute: ```git clone https://github.com/courtlyncodes/glow-getter.git```
 3. Open in Android Studio: Launch Android Studio and open the cloned project.
 4. Build and Run: Build and run the project on your emulator or device.